It’s been seven years since my dad and I first made our way to Monaco on a day trip from Nice, and I can still remember how excited we were.

 Ally, her sister, and dad in monaco in front of the monte carlo casino

-Head out early from Nice by train (my preference) or bus to make the most of your day.
-Then hit Monaco’s highlights, the casino, palace, and harbor.
+Head out early from Nice by train or bus to maximize your day.
+Hit the casino, palace, and harbor, and pack light with comfortable shoes since you’ll be walking a lot!

 What are the must-visit landmarks when spending one day in Monaco?